SaraBecelaere/STREAM-PRS/README.md

 - Boxplot_Tool.svg (for binary traits only): Boxplot showing the scores of cases vs. controls, only for the best parameter settings
 - Histogram_best_score_Tool.svg (for binary traits only): Histogram showing the scores of cases vs. controls, only for the best parameter settings
+- Density_best_score_Tool.svg (for binary traits only): Density plot showing the scores of cases vs. controls, only for the best parameter settings
 - Correlation.svg (for quantitative traits only): Correlation between PC-corrected and standardized PRS and the phenotype of the individuals

 ### Output files in comparison folder

 - Regression_results_best_per_tool: contains for the best parameter settings per tool the beta, SE, P_value, OR, CI_low, CI_up and R2
+- Regression_best_PRS_per_tool_with_covariates (only if covariates were provided): contains for the best parameter settings per tool the R2_PRS_and_cov (R² obtained for regression model using PRS and covariates) , R2_cov_only (R² obtained for regression model using covariates only (no PRS)), R2_PRS_only (R² obtained from regression model using PRS only (no covariates)) and included_covariates (which covariates were used in the regression model)
 - Bar_plot_comparison_R2_per_tool.svg: figure with the R² per tool shown as a bar plot
 - Summary_AUC_per_tool.txt: contains for the best parameter settings per tool the AUC and it's 95% confidence interval (CI_low and CI_up)
 - ROC_comparison.svg: ROC plot with one curve per tool